 - 7.5-inch blade is on the small side

-For the small to medium sized yard, the WORX WG896 is a good edger that draws its power from an electrical outlet.
+For the small to medium sized yard, theis a good edger that draws its power from an electrical outlet.
 Although, you will get limited by the length of your extension cord but on the good side, it has an electric cord lock that will keep it from disconnecting (this can be a major problem for some corded yard tool).

 It features two wheels at the back and a guide wheel in front of it to enable stability and a guide in a straight line.
 With the 3-position blade depth adjustment, shaft length is adjustable, so it is comfortable enough to use for any length by adjusting to your length.